 Please note: Grand Itasca is currently offering Pfizer vaccines to everyone 6 months of age and older.
-Boosters are available to those 5 years of age and older and second boosters are available to those 50 years of age and older and those 12 years of age to 49 years of age who are immunocompromised.
+Bivalent Pfizer boosters are also available to those 5 years of age and older.

 Vaccines appointments are required and can be made by calling the appointment line at (218) 326-7344.